EwenMR/JEMARO-ARP-/RT/Assignment1/robot-sim/README.md

 #### `pick_up(goal)`

-- Pick up the closest token that hasn't been picked up.
+- Pick up the closest token that hasn't been picked up already.
+- Args:
+  - `goal (list of ints)`: The 'code' of tokens that have been picked up and gathered together, will be stored in this list.
+In this function, goal will be used to prevent picking the same token once it is already gathered up.
 - Returns:
-  - `dist (int)`: Code number of the picked-up marker.
+  - `code (int)`: Code number of the picked-up token.

 ```python